matt-cart/website/website/content/how-i-built-this-website-(part-1).md

 #### The `run.py` file

 The `run.py` file is ultimately what gets executed in the console to run the development server that we used for our Hello World! example.
-In that first iteration, we included our main route (also called a "view") in the `run.py` file.
+In that first iteration, we included our main route in the `run.py` file.
 As our projet gets more sophisticated, it gets cumbersome to have all of our views in the `run.py` file.
-These views are all moved to the `views.py` file.
+These routes (or "views") are all moved to the `views.py` file.
 Our new `run.py` is quite simple:

 ```python
 from website import app